MicrosoftDocs/windows-iotcore-docs/windows-iotcore/build-your-image/CreateInstallPackage.md

 ---

 # Create and install a package
-[Packages](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide#Packages) are the logical building blocks of IoT Core.
+[Packages](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-manufacturing-guide#Packages) are the logical building blocks of Windows 10 IoT Core.
 From device drivers to system files, every component must be contained in a package.
 This is the smallest servicable unit on the device.

 ## Step 1: Get set up